Investors want strategy shakeup at BP

 Another might be a bold takeover deal to deliver the big blocks of future output the larger players in the industry are struggling to find.

 "The integrated model isn't delivering best value to shareholders.
-You look at Shell (RDSa.L) and Total (TOTF.PA) and ENI (ENI.MI) - no-one has demonstrated that the integrated model works particularly well," said Stephen Thornber of Threadneedle Investments, a top 20 investor in BP.
+You look at Shell and Total and ENI - no-one has demonstrated that the integrated model works particularly well," said Stephen Thornber of Threadneedle Investments, a top 20 investor in BP.

 "I would favour a much cleaner, much more upstream focused business which can utilise BP's exploration, development and production skills and reduce its exposure to the dilutive refining and petrochemical business."

-U.S.-based ConocoPhillips (COP.N) this year spun off its refining and marketing arm to become the world number one pure exploration and production (E&P) company.
-Smaller Marathon Oil (MRO.N) has done the same.
+U.S.-based ConocoPhillips this year spun off its refining and marketing arm to become the world number one pure exploration and production (E&P) company.
+Smaller Marathon Oil has done the same.

 TOUGH COMPETITION